-Cape Town continues to have an extremely high number of TB cases with 28,658 reported cases in 2011 and an incidence of 752 per 100,000 population (compared with a national figure of about 500 per 100,000).
-Particular challenges are posed in areas with high case loads and high dual infection rates such as Khayelitsha, Klipfontein, Eastern and parts of Mitchells Plain.
-In Khayelitsha, not only is the antenatal prevalence of 33.1% above the national average, the TB incidence is a massive 1,389/100,000 population.
-The challenge is not only to maintain efforts at combating the HIV/Aids and TB epidemics throughout the City, but to develop enhanced responses in the high burden areas.
-New challenges have also arisen in the TB control programme, with the emergence of drug resistant TB (MDR and XDR TB), which pose difficult clinical and ethical issues.
+Cape Town continues to have an extremely high number of TB cases with 27,509 reported cases in 2012 and an incidence of 706 per 100,000 population (compared with a national figure of about 500 per 100,000).
+Particular challenges are posed in areas with high case loads and high dual infection rates such as Khayelitsha and parts of Klipfontein, Eastern and Mitchells Plain.
+In Khayelitsha, not only is the antenatal prevalence of 34.3% above the national average, the TB incidence is a massive 1,165/100,000 population.
+The challenge is not only to maintain efforts at combating the HIV/AIDS and TB epidemics throughout the City, but to develop enhanced responses in the high burden areas.
+New challenges have also arisen in the TB programme, with the emergence of drug resistant TB (MDR and XDR TB), which pose difficult service delivery, clinical and ethical issues.
+The diagnosis of drug sensitive and drug resistant TB has been enhanced by the roll out of a new diagnostic test: "Gene Xpert".

-In view of the multiple factors contributing to the pandemics and the sheer scope and impact of these, it is clear that turning the tide of HIV/Aids and TB requires the involvement of all sectors.
+In view of the multiple factors contributing to the pandemics and the sheer scope and impact of these, it is clear that turning the tide of HIV/AIDS and TB requires the involvement of all sectors.
 It is not just a health department issue!
 A mainstreamed, multisectoral approach is the cornerstone to successful interventions.
 These aim to address the underlying factors fuelling the epidemics and reduce the impact of these diseases on individuals, families and communities.